-Quote of the Day - I am not part of the problem.
-I am a Republican.
+Quote of the Day - Be a fountain, not a drain.

 ACLU Reestablishes Orange County Office